JetBrains/intellij-sdk-docs/topics/reference_guide/workspace_model/workspace_model_entity_mutation.md

 [`MutableEntityStorage.replaceBySource()`](%gh-ic%/platform/workspace/storage/src/com/intellij/platform/workspace/storage/MutableEntityStorage.kt)
 operation.
 The color represents the type of entity source.
-In this example the function is called with the following predicate: `{ entitySource is YellowEntitySource }`.
+In this example it is called with the predicate `{ entitySource is YellowEntitySource }`.
 In the resulting storage we can see that the function automatically calculates the changes for entities with `YellowEntitySource` and doesn't touch entities not matching the predicate.